Printy-Studios/mini-task/README.md

 `minitask new [name] --description|d|desc --status|s --priority|p --tags|-t --id` -
 Create a new issue.
 If no name is specified, an interactive issue creator is opened, otherwise a new issue is created automatically from provided args

+`minitask edit [id|name|description] --name --description --status --priority --tags --id` - Edit an existing issue, selecting by either `id`, `name` or `description`.
+If multiple issues match the selector, an interface appears where you can select the specific issue.
+If you pass any of the optional flags, the issue will be directly updated, otherwise an interactive editor will be opened.